bahoz-ali/portfolio/README.md

 To get a local copy up and running follow these simple example steps.

 ### Prerequisites
-- make sure that you installed vscode.
+- Make sure that you installed vscode.
 ### Setup
-- clone the project using git clone [url of the project]
+- Clone the project using: `git clone git@github.com:bahoz-ali/portfolio.git`

 ### Usage
-just open the project into the vscode.
+Just open the project into the vscode.

 ## Authors